MPower Custom Battery Packs Design and Manufacturing Logo

 These are not something that the battery applications engineer can control but they could influence the choice of cells to be specified for a particular application.

 • Cell chemistry - In the quest for ever higher energy and power densities cell makers have utilised ever more reactive chemical mixes, but these highly reactive properties which are needed to provide the higher energy densities are likely to increase the risk of danger in case of cell failures.
 For safety reasons the cell maker may compromise on the maximum power by using a less reactive chemical mix or by introducing some form of chemical retardant in order to reduce the risk of fire or explosion if a cell suffers physical damage.
-As an example, the original Lithium-ion cells were a Lithium Cobalt combination and these provide maximum power, however Lithium Manganese cells which have a slightly lower power rating are now the preferred choice for many applications because they are inherently safer if damaged.
+As an example, the original Lithium-ion cells used cathodes consisting of Lithium Cobalt oxides and these provide maximum power, however Lithium Manganese oxides and Lithium phosphate cells which have slightly lower power ratings are now the preferred choice for many applications because they are inherently safer if damaged.
+Lithium titanate anodes do not depend on an SEI layer for stability and are inherently safer, though at the cost of lower energy density.

 • Electrolytes - Chemical inhibitors are often added to electrolytes to make them self extinguishing or flame retarding in case of abuse of the cell which could lead to fire.